golang/proposal/design/43651-type-parameters.md

 Imposing this restriction makes it easier to reason about the type of some operation in a generic function.
-It avoids introducing the notion of a value whose type is the union of a set of types found by applying some operation to each element of a type list.
+It avoids introducing the notion of a value with a constructed type set based on applying some operation to each element of a type set.

 (Note: with more understanding of how people want to write code, it may be possible to relax this restriction in the future.)

-#### Type parameters in type lists
+#### Type parameters in type sets

-A type literal in a constraint can refer to type parameters of the constraint.
+A type literal in a constraint element can refer to type parameters of the constraint.
 In this example, the generic function `Map` takes two type parameters.
 The first type parameter is required to have an underlying type that is a slice of the second type parameter.
-There are no constraints on the second slice parameter.
+There are no constraints on the second type parameter.

 ```
 // SliceConstraint is a type constraint that matches a slice of
 // the type parameter.
 type SliceConstraint[T any] interface {
-	type []T
+	[]T
 }

 // Map takes a slice of some element type and a transformation function,